Frost Children: History

 The duo was featured on the song "Mona Lisa" from Porter Robinson's third studio album Smile! :D in July 2024.

 On August 15, 2024, the duo released the single "Shake It Like A", featuring Danny Brown.
 They released a new EP with Haru Nemuri titled Soul Kiss on October 4, having formed a friendship with Nemuri when they had performed at the same music festivals several years prior.
 Songs from the EP were created by way of the artists sending the files to each other online and testing the songs out at nightclubs in Berlin.
 The EP featured elements of hardcore punk and shoegaze.

 On June 3, 2025, the duo released the single "Control" and announced their third album Sister via True Panther and Dirty Hit.
 Three more singles followed, those being "Falling" on July 1, "What is Forever for" on July 30, and "Bound2U" on August 27.
 Their third album Sister was released on September 12, alongside an accompanying music video for the track "Radio" featuring Kim Petras.
+Angel also featured prominently on several tracks of Brown's 2025 record Stardust, reading poetry, with Frost Children as a whole playing on the track "Green Light".
+In 2026, Frost Children were prominently featured as producers on Petras' album Detour.

+Frost Children continued to release music and collaborate throughout 2026.
+In February, they performed a cover of My Chemical Romance's "Cancer" for the BBC Live Lounge and co-produced Kim Petras's single "Pop Sound".

+On June 23, 2026, the duo announced the EP Tweaker Poem and released its lead single "Satellites", accompanied by a video directed by Lotus Blossom.
+The six-track EP was released through RCA Records on July 10, 2026, alongside a video for the track "Creep", directed by Andrea Mauri.
+Angel and Lulu Prost wrote and recorded the project in a single overnight session in Tokyo on January 2, 2026, after leaving New York in response to being stalked; its songs are sequenced in the order they were made, with a total running time of around twenty minutes.
+Angel described Tweaker Poem as an "ode to psychotic obsession" built around a possessive, fantasy-bound figure the duo call the "tweaker".

+The duo maintained an extensive touring schedule in 2026, including a co-headline European run with Thaiboy Digital and appearances at festivals such as Electric Forest, Roskilde, Mad Cool, Lollapalooza, and Reading.
+They also held their annual Frost Fest event at the Knockdown Center in Queens, New York, on July 25, 2026.